wp-plugins/socialtoaster-for-wordpress/readme.txt

 2. Activate the plugin throught the 'Plugins' menu in wordpress wp-admin/plugins.php

-3. If you would like to integrate with the FormBuilder plugin to capture leads through online forms, make sure that plugin is activated.

-4. You'll now find a SocialToaster link in the Settings menu wp-admin/options-general.php?page=socialtoaster_wordpress_integration_settings
+3. You'll now find a SocialToaster link in the Settings menu wp-admin/options-general.php?page=socialtoaster_wordpress_integration_settings

-5. Click the link below to sign up for an account and receive your keys if you do not already have them. http://www.socialtoaster.com/get-socialtoaster-now?platform=wordpress
+4. Click the link below to sign up for an account and receive your keys if you do not already have them. http://www.socialtoaster.com/get-socialtoaster-now?platform=wordpress

-6. Enter your SocialToaster keys.
-Also, check the "Enable Lead Capturing" checkbox if the FormBuilder plugin is activated.
+5. Enter your SocialToaster keys.
 The rest of the advanced settings should stay the same.

-7. Go to the widget page
+6. Go to the widget page
       wp-admin/widgets.php

-8. Add the SocialToaster Ambassador Signup widget to an appropriate sidebar.
+7. Add the SocialToaster Ambassador Signup widget to an appropriate sidebar.

-9. That's it!
+8. That's it!
 Ambassadors will be able to sign up and manage their sharing settings using the "SocialToaster Ambassador Signup" widget.
 Any time you add a new blog post to your site, your ambassadors will get an email notification with instructions on how to approve or deny the new content.